max-norin/pg_i18n/README.md

 There are two ways to implement multilingual tables.

-#### 1. Dictionary way

-> _Dictionary way_ translation will be provided for each language tag.
-If the translation is not in
-> the translation table, then the default value from the main table will be presented.
+## Create view

-The `create_dictionary_view` procedure will create a view in which, in each language tag will be provided with a translation if it is in the translation table, else a default value.
+The `create_i18n_view` procedure will create a view in which, in each language tag will be provided with a translation if it is in the translation table, else a default value.
 Data in views can update.